Kinto/kinto/docs/api/buckets.rst

 Buckets
 #######

-The bucket is the parent object of collections and groups.
+A bucket is the parent object of collections and groups.
+It can be viewed as a namespace where all collection and groups are stored.

 A bucket is a mapping with the following attributes: